MouriyaVenkat/Login-App/README.md

-# Login-App
+# Cloud-Computing-Servlet

-Login Application to deploy on AWS Elastic Bean Stalk
+Application allows to login with credentials(Username & Password) and validate the same in the backend.